-- You are pregnant or nursing, because these conditions may cause temporary and unpredictable changes in your cornea and a LASIK treatment may improperly change the shape of your cornea. - You have collagen vascular (e.g., rheumatoid arthritis), autoimmune (e.g., lupus), or immunodeficiency diseases (e.g., AIDS), because these conditions affect the body's ability to heal. - You show signs of keratoconus or any other condition that causes a thinning of your cornea.
+- You are pregnant or nursing, because these conditions may cause temporary and unpredictable changes in your cornea and a LASIK treatment may improperly change the shape of your cornea. - You have collagen vascular disease (e.g., rheumatoid arthritis), autoimmune disease (e.g., lupus), or immunodeficiency disease (e.g., AIDS), because these conditions affect the body's ability to heal. - You show signs of keratoconus or any other condition that causes a thinning of your cornea.
 This condition can lead to serious corneal problems during and after LASIK surgery.
 It may result in need for additional surgery and may result in poor vision after LASIK.

-You are taking medications with ocular side effects, e.g., Isotretinoin (Accutane®) for acne treatment or Amiodarone hydrochloride (Cordarone®† for normalizing heart rhythm, because they may affect the accuracy of the LASIK treatment or the way your cornea heals after LASIK.
-This may result in poor vision after LASIK.
+- You are taking medications with ocular side effects, e.g., isotretinoin (Accutane®) for acne treatment or amiodarone hydrochloride (Cordarone®†) for normalizing heart rhythm, because they may affect the accuracy of the LASIK treatment or the way your cornea heals after LASIK.
+This may result in poor vision after LASIK. - Your corneas are thin.
+If your corneas are too thin to allow your doctor to cut a proper flap in the LASIK procedure, you can't have LASIK because it is necessary to have a flap.